- CrustLab /

 - In-platform marketing: This refers to marketing done within your existing platform to promote retention, keep players engaged, and increase spending.
 It can come in the form of general promotions, personalized rewards, gamification elements, VIP rewards, and so on.

-- Affiliate marketing: iGaming businesses often enlist the services of affiliate marketers who will promote their platform or services on their own website, social media, and other channels for a referral percentage.
+- Affiliate marketing: iGaming businesses often enlist the services of affiliate marketers who will promote online gambling sites or services on their own website, social media, and other channels for a referral percentage.
 This strategy can boost traffic without relying on a big marketing budget since affiliates only get a commission for their services.
+The affiliate marketing sector in the iGaming industry is becoming more competitive as traditional review sites now face competition from social media influencers and content creators.

 - Social media and email marketing: You can leverage social media or emails to deliver ads and marketing materials to potential customers.